How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 Easy weekly photo plan

-• Add a mix: jobs, crew, office, equipment, results
+• Next, add a mix: jobs, crew, office, equipment, results

 Step 4: Post Updates So Google and Homeowners See You’re Active

 Many businesses set up their listing once and never touch it again.
-That is a mistake.
+However, that is a mistake.

 • What you are doing this week